aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 - **Image Generation Feature**
   - Now we can copy the text recommendation as shown below and go to Generate Image tab to generate an image recommendation.
 This invokes Stable Diffusion SDXL1.0 model available on Amazon Bedrock to generate a suitable image from the input text, as shown below in the image.
-  - After clickgin on `Generate Image`, you should be able to see an image recommendation generated pertaining to the input text.
+  - After clicking on `Generate Image`, you should be able to see an image recommendation generated pertaining to the input text.
    ![ui-3](assets/images/ui-3.png)

 - **Product Image Search Feature**